oguzhansarigol/connect4-ai-agent/README_ACADEMIC.md

 ## 📚 Academic Project Overview

-This project implements an intelligent Connect4 game agent using **Minimax algorithm with Alpha-Beta Pruning** and **Heuristic Evaluation**.
-Developed for Introduction to AI course, this project demonstrates adversarial search, game tree optimization, and algorithm complexity analysis.
+This project implements an intelligent Connect4 game agent using **Minimax algorithm with Alpha-Beta Pruning**, **Heuristic Evaluation**, and **Runtime-Based Dynamic Depth Adjustment**.
+Developed for Introduction to AI course, this project demonstrates adversarial search, game tree optimization, adaptive algorithms, and real-time performance tuning.

 ---